Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation:

 repository/samples/resources/directory that includes all artifacts related to the Integration profile samples is changed to

-This sample demonstrates how to use the Validate Mediator for XML schema validation and how to use the local registry (local entries) to store configuration metadata.
-Here you will send a message from the sample client to the back-end service through the ESB and shows how a static XML fragment could be made available to the ESB's local registry.
+This sample demonstrates how to use the Validate Mediator for XML schema validation and the usage of the local registry (local entries) for storing configuration metadata.
+Here a message is sent from the sample client to the back-end service through the ESB and shows how a static XML fragment could be made available to the ESB's local registry.
 It is assumed that the resources defined in the local registry are static (never changes over the lifetime of the configuration) and may be specified as a source URL, inline text or inline XML.

 For a list of prerequisites, see Prerequisites to Start the ESB Samples.